-This is an introductory tutorial on the HL7 2.x standard.
+This is an introductory tutorial on the HL7 2.x standard (often to referred to as "V2").
 I just cover just enough basics to get you started.
 In the subsequent tutorials, we will dive into the details more when we look at it from a software development or configuration perspective.

 The abbreviation “HL7” stands for “Health Level Seven, Inc.”.
 It is a standards developing organization (SDO) that is accredited by the American National Standards Institute (ANSI).
 The organization was founded in 1987 to produce a standard for the exchange/integration/sharing/retrieval of electronic health information.
 Before the HL7 standard arrived, hospitals and other healthcare organizations would typically have many different software applications running on a variety of operating systems and hardware platforms and running in isolation.
 Even when these applications supported some network connectivity, they would exchange information using proprietary protocols.
 This made integration of applications, particularly from different vendors, very difficult.
 For example, a patient registration system would be unable to communicate with a billing system, or a laboratory system, and therefore, these systems would be unable to provide a consolidated view of a patient’s profile for use by healthcare professionals.
 As a result, most organizations were often locked into proprietary technologies/solutions, and the costs and risks associated with implementing, integrating and maintaining healthcare systems was extremely high.

 All this has changed since 1987 when the HL7 organization was created, and its membership has grown from a modest 14 members in 1987 to over 2200 members worldwide, including 500 corporate members today and International Affiliates in 33 countries.
-The standard published by this organization provided rules on how messages for various events occurring within the healthcare domain should be structured, formatted, transmitted and received.
+The V2 standard published by this organization provided rules on how messages for various events occurring within the healthcare domain should be structured, formatted, transmitted and received (note: there was no official release of a 'V1 standard' and was a proof of concept only**).
 The “transmit/acknowledge” communication model forms the core principle of information delivery in systems following the HL7 standard.
 Acceptance grew rapidly as healthcare organizations as well as vendors realized the benefits it offered.
 Since the standard did not impose any specific network protocol for information delivery, software systems could communicate using a variety of transport protocols such as LLP, FTP and SMTP (more on all of this later).
 Besides developing standards to increase the effectiveness, efficiency and quality of their healthcare information delivery, the group also collaborates with other standards development organizations and national and international sanctioning bodies in the development of supportive and compatible standards (e.g., DICOM, IHE).
 Any one can become a member and can get access to published standards and other information at a highly discounted rate.
 The group has also begun offering a certification exam testing the standard’s core concepts.
 The certification might be useful to have if you want to make yourself more marketable as a systems integrator, software developer or a consultant.
 Please visit the organization’s website for more information on the certification.

 Nothing diminishes anxiety faster than action. ~ Walter Anderson

-Before you continue reading my article any further, I think it might be useful for you to take a pause and [watch this excellent video by Marc Kohli explaining the typical workflow in radiology including how the HL7 standard (along with other standards such as DICOM) fits within it.
+Before you continue reading my article any further, you may also want to take a pause and [watch this excellent video by Marc Kohli explaining the typical workflow in radiology including how the HL7 standard (along with other standards such as DICOM) fits within it.
 I feel that this video really explains the big picture of how HL7 integrates into the larger healthcare workflow within any hospital network.

 For example, an “ADT^A01” message (“ADT” stands for “Admission, Discharge, Transfer”) is sent because of a patient undergoing the admission process which assigns the patient to a bed.
 It signals the beginning of a patient’s stay in a healthcare facility.
 This event can trigger a notification to other auxiliary systems, say, a pharmacy system that a patient has been admitted and may be legitimately prescribed drugs; the nursing system that the patient has been admitted and needs a care plan prepared; the finance system of the start of the billing period; the laboratory, pathology and the radiology systems that a patient has been admitted and is entitled to receive services.
 This message is comprised of the MSH, EVN, PID, PV1 segments and sometimes more.
 The MSH segment contains details about the message such as sending and receiving systems, dates and message type. the EVN segment contains details about the triggered event such as event type, event date/time, the person that triggered the event.
 The PID segment contains details about the relevant patient.
 PV1 segment contains details of the patient’s visit to hospital, such as visit number, ward/bed, attending doctor, financial classification.
 So, all relevant information about the patient admission event is communicated to the receiving systems using this message.
 In the same manner, other information pertaining to patient, observation, finance and billing-related information can also be communicated between various software systems.
 The HL7 standards manual available from HL7 Inc. provides extensive details on trigger events, message types, and segments. interoperability between local vendors.
 Please refer to the standards body relevant to your country for more details.